ITS Transit Standards Professional Capacity Building Program

 A little more on the value proposition in talking about interoperability.
 If you use standards you're going to make it a lot easier to interface with both internal and external systems, because systems typically pull data from a number of places and you recognize that in that chart that I showed you about how traveler information is developed and disseminated.
 You can see there were a wide variety of databases.
 And so standards are going to facilitate that exchange of information.
 We talked about evolution already and being able to stage an implementation.
 And then one thing we didn't talk a lot about is reducing the cost for managing data.
 So standards are going to make it easier for you to manage the data and they're going to give you more tools to use to be able to manage the data.

 Our final discussion or slide about value proposition is the fact that you're improving the quality of the information that you're dealing with as well as the system that you're developing.
 So standards-based products really represent components that have been proven and have evolved over time.
 And so there's a higher level of generality others—versus using, like, a one-off solution, developing something that's a custom solution.
 And that's because they deal with the more general level that you'd typically need and they've been extensively tested in a number of different environments.
 So it reduces your risk, both on the business and the technical side.
 It's typically—they're more robust systems that you're building based on standards.
-They've been very well tested, so your testing, when you get to that point after you've built the system, it's going to be a little bit easier and you're also going to have some tools available to use to do the testing as well as look at whether you're conforming with the standard.
+They've been very well tested, so you’re testing, when you get to that point after you've built the system, it's going to be a little bit easier and you're also going to have some tools available to use to do the testing as well as look at whether you're conforming with the standard.
 Modularization, we've already talked about and we've already talked about reuse.
 So I'm not going to mention those again.

 So what we're really looking at is how do you evaluate a standard to know whether you should use it or not?
 And you need to do that from two perspectives.
 One is technical: How well does a standard represent the problem and what technologies does it use?
 And then, on the organizational side, you need to be looking at how mature the standard is.
 Is it actively supported by vendors and adopted by the industry and how long do you think it'll last?
 Was it just adopted?
 Has it been out in the field for a long time?
 What's the exact situation?